danbev/learning-iot/notes/rp.md

 high so clear the interrutp flag
 ```
 Where is this hard fault being generated?
-Things that could generate a hard fault

-`0x10002d2d` is the address of irq handler when it works and I ran the `checkint`
+`0x10002d2d` is the address of irq handler when and I ran the `checkint`
 command to display the registers that I think might be interesting.
-One things
+One thing
 I noticed is that VTOR (the vector table offset) is set when it works which is
 not the case when it does not:
 ```console
 "VTOR:
 "0xe000ed08:	00010000000000000000000100000000